-the original incarnation of this track was chosen by craig norris of CBC radio 3 as a “track of the day“ back in september of 2008. that still seems a little surreal to me. it was always intended to be the first proper song on the album, and i think it still will be, but now it’s got a little more rhythmic thrust.
+The original incarnation of this track was chosen by Craig Norris of CBC Radio 3 as a “track of the day“ back in September of 2008.
+That still seems a little surreal to me.
+It was always meant to be the first proper song on the album, and I think it still will be, but now it’s got a little more rhythmic thrust.

-while listening to it again in the context of some of the other songs, it struck me that the drum sound was a little weak. the song was recorded about two seconds after work on CHICKEN ANGEL WOMAN wrapped up, and i hadn’t yet learned how to get the most out of the stereo ribbon mic i started using as a one-stop drum-recording solution. it’s especially noticeable on a song like this, where i played with sticks instead of brushes, resulting in an erratic sound with the cymbals louder than everything else and the snare not cutting through so much.
+While listening to it again in the context of some of the other songs it struck me that the drum sound was a little weak.
+The song was recorded about two seconds after work on CHICKEN ANGEL WOMAN wrapped up, and I hadn’t yet learned how to get the most out of the stereo ribbon mic I started using as a one-stop drum-recording solution earlier that year.
+It’s especially noticeable on a song like this where I played with sticks instead of brushes, resulting in an erratic sound with the cymbals louder than everything else and the snare not cutting through so much.

-eventually i would find a simple solution — instead of using any close mics, when i wanted a more forceful drum sound i would play with a stick in one hand and a brush or a mallet in the other, only hitting cymbals with the softer weapon — but in 2008 i was still some distance away from hitting on that idea.
+Eventually I would find a simple solution — instead of using any close mics, when I wanted a more forceful drum sound I would play with a stick in one hand and a brush or a mallet in the other, only striking cymbals with the softer weapon — but in 2008 I was still some distance away from hitting on that idea.

-turns out i feel a little different about all of that in this case. this is an album that hasn’t hit the finish line yet. the material has been recorded off and on over a period of more than four years, in two different houses.
+Turns out I feel a little different about all of that in this case.
+This is an album that hasn’t hit the finish line yet.
+The material has been recorded on and off over a period of more than four years, in two different houses.

-i could have taken the opportunity to change a lot of other things about the song. i didn’t. aside from getting the drums to agree to some genital enhancement surgery and getting rid of a bit of ambient noise at the end that’s always bothered me (my fingers striking the body of a banjo), i didn’t do a thing to alter what were there in the first mix. the levels stayed the same. the panning of the instruments stayed the same. i resisted the urge to punch-in a bad note on the bass a little past the three-minute mark, when it used to drive me batty every time i heard it. i even left in a little fffff sound when one of the vocal tracks comes in in on the “forgive me my stupidity” line a hair too early.
+I could have taken the opportunity to change a lot of other things about the song.
+I didn’t.
+Aside from getting the drums to agree to some genital enhancement surgery and getting rid of a bit of ambient noise at the end that’s always bothered me (my fingers striking the body of a banjo), I didn’t do a thing to alter what was there in the first mix.
+The levels stayed the same.
+The panning of the instruments stayed the same.
+I resisted the urge to punch-in a bad note on the bass a little past the three-minute mark, when it used to drive me nuts every time I heard it.
+I even left in a little fffff sound when one of the vocal tracks comes in in on, “Forgive me my stupidity,” a hair too early.